qutip/qutip-qip/doc/source/qip-processor.rst

 | │   └── SpinChain
 | └── OptPulseProcessor

 In general, there are two ways to find the control pulses.
 The first one, :class:`.ModelProcessor`, is more experiment-oriented and based on physical models.
-A universal set of gates is defined in the processor as well as the pulse implementing them in this particular physical model.
-This is usually the case where control pulses realizing those gates are well known and can be concatenated to realize the whole quantum circuits.
-Two realizations have already been implemented: the spin chain and the Cavity QED model for quantum computing.
-In those models, the driving Hamiltonians are predefined.
-Another approach, based on the optimal control module in QuTiP (http://qutip.org/docs/latest/guide/guide-control.html), is called :class:`.OptPulseProcessor`.
+An initialized processor has a :obj:`Processor.model` attributes that save the control Hamiltonians.
+This is usually the case where control pulses realising those gates are well known and can be concatenated to realize the whole quantum circuits.
+Three realizations have already been implemented: the spin chain, the Cavity QED and the circuit QED model.
+In those models, the driving Hamiltonians are predefined, saved in the corresponding :obj:`.Model` object.
+Another approach, based on the `optimal control module in QuTiP <http://qutip.org/docs/latest/guide/guide-control.html>`_, is called :class:`.OptPulseProcessor`.
 In this subclass, one only defines the available Hamiltonians in their system.
 The processor then uses algorithms to find the optimal control pulses that realize the desired unitary evolution.

 Despite this difference, the logic behind all processors is the same: